ankoh/sqlynx/README.md

 make lsp                  # Build the lsp library make vscode               # Build the vscode extension

-make editor_start         # Start the dev server for the editor
+make app_start            # Start the dev server for the PWA
 ```

 ---